Last updated: November 4, 2021

 Book meetings on your calendar

-When it’s time to start booking demos and calls, you can create and share meeting links with your prospects so they can easily book time with you on your calendar.
+When it’s time to start booking demos and calls, you can create and share scheduling pages with your prospects so they can easily book time with you on your calendar.
 You need to connect your Google or Office 365 calendar to the meetings tool in your account settings.
-The tool ensures that you’re never double-booked and automatically adds all meetings booked through a meeting link to your calendar.
+The tool ensures that you’re never double-booked and automatically adds all meetings booked through a scheduling page to your calendar.

 You can also use HubSpot's calendar sync with Google Calendar or Outlook Calendar.
 This integration allows you to schedule a meeting directly from a contact's record, or from your integrated Google Calendar or Outlook Calendar.